St. El-mo’s fire (el’mohz) n.

 As we’re laying there, wondering if the storm will ever pass, a strange phenomenon appeared.
 At first, neither of us knew for sure what it was.
 As the turquoise halos moved slowly around the roof-rafters my buddy shrieked, “don’t touch anything!”
 We both felt kind of silly when we figured out what it was and that it was harmless.
 It’s the only time in my life I’ve seen St. Elmo’s Fire.
 A fitting end to a rather strange day.

 Early the next morning, one of our teammates arrived and gave us a lift to our new camp site.
 We received a bunch of ribbing for avoiding setting up the radar system.
 By now, my injuries, although not serious, are becoming very uncomfortable.
 I’m convinced I have a cracked rib or broken rib or two.
-A few days later I head back to the base camp in Tay Ninh for some X-rays.
+A few days later I returned to the base camp in Tay Ninh for some X-rays.
 They reveal nothing.
 In retrospect, I regret that trip.
 While I was waiting for the X-ray results, a Dustoff arrived with casualties.
 What made this Dustoff unique was the fact the casualties were children.
 It appeared they had tripped a booby-trap or ended up near some type of explosion.
 One of them was certainly going to lose a leg, if not his life.
 It took me weeks to shake the affects of that terrible image.
 And Lord knows, I’ll never forget it.

 The cuts on my back did eventually become infected with ring-worm or some such thing and it took a couple of months to get rid of the symptoms.
 Nothing to complain about, really.
 Things could’ve turned out far worse.